reqnroll/Reqnroll.VisualStudio/README.md

 ## License

-Reqnroll for VisualStudio is licensed under the [MIT license](LICENSE).
+Reqnroll for VisualStudio is licensed under the [BSD 3-Clause License](LICENSE).

 Copyright (c) 2024 Reqnroll